 あなたがここにいる理由 (The reason why you're here)

-I have to say she's a natural performer with great integrity.
+Live gig in London - 'The air was dry in London' I have to say she's a natural performer with great integrity.
 Even when the set-up is damn noisy and people are chit chatting like crazy, she still manages to pull it off great.
 This song 'The air was dry in London' is include on 'Tobira Album' but the title is simply 'London'.